-A pass-through entity may not include a corporation or a pass-through entity in a Virginia composite return.
+A pass-through entity may not include a corporation or any other type of entity in a Virginia composite return.
 A pass-through entity is required pay the pass-through entity withholding tax for such nonresident owners, and for individual nonresident owners who are not included in the composite return.